Data Protection - Privacy

 11.4.2 Storage.
 Information collected by the Service is stored in encrypted format only in the agreed geography from where information is transmitted to Users directly in encrypted format.
 For the avoidance of doubt: MeetingSphere will not store Your Personal Data or any other content of your Meeting Center outside the agreed location.
 By default, MeetingSphere will host the Meeting Centers of residents of the European Union in its European data center (Dublin, Ireland).
-If You instruct MeetingSphere to host Your Meeting Center in a jurisdiction outside the European Union (e.g. Virginia) the assurances of this clause 11 survive except for assurances regarding European jurisdiction at the point of storage.
+If You instruct MeetingSphere to host Your Meeting Center in Virginia, the assurances of this clause 11 fall under the protection of the EU-U.S. Privacy Shield Framework.

 11.4.3 Disclosure of collected information.
 MeetingSphere will not disclose or transmit Information that has been collected by the Service to anyone, unless required by law following due legal process.

 11.4.4 Sub-processing.
 MeetingSphere’s provisioning of the Service rests on the infrastructure services of Amazon (AWS) who acts as a sub-processor under MeetingSphere’s control.
 A GDPR compliant data processing addendum is incorporated in the agreement between AWS and MeetingSphere.
+MeetingSphere’s U.S. datacenter (AWS Virginia) is operated by MeetingSphere Inc, which is certified under the EU-U.S. Privacy Shield Framework.
 MeetingSphere will inform You of any changes of sub-processors.

 11.4.5 Personnel.
 MeetingSphere warrants that personnel entrusted with processing Your data has been vetted and instructed on the protective regulations of the GDPR and have undertaken to comply with the principle of data secrecy.